-Tips and tricks on getting the most out of your PlayStation 4 Pro
+PlayStation 4 Pro: 6 Helpful Tips and Tricks | Digital Trends

 How to transfer data from your original PlayStation 4

-If this is your first PlayStation 4, there’s no need to worry about this step, but as the Pro is more of an incremental update than a brand new console, there’s a good chance you may already have a PlayStation 4, on which you’ve downloaded games, saved your data, and created a personal profile.
-Luckily, moving those files to your new system is a piece of cake, here are the basics to get your data transferred.
+If this is your first PlayStation 4, there’s no need to worry about this step.
+But as the Pro is more of an incremental update than a brand-new console, there’s a good chance you may already have a PlayStation 4, on which you’ve downloaded games, saved your data, and created a personal profile.
+Luckily, moving those files to your new system is a piece of cake.
+Here are the basics to get your data transferred.

-- On your original system — provided you have a PlayStation Plus subscription, upload any relevant save data to the cloud to ensure that it isn’t loss in case of a problem.
+- On your original system — provided you have a PlayStation Plus subscription, upload any relevant saved data to the cloud to ensure that it isn’t lost in case of a problem.
 Sync your trophies by clicking the “trophies” icon on the system dashboard, as well.

 - On your PlayStation 4 Pro, turn the system on and run through the initial setup instructions.
-Install the latest system software, let it reboot, and sign into your PSN account.
+Install the latest system software, let it reboot, and sign in to your PSN account.

 - Connect the two systems with an Ethernet cable.
 Once the PlayStation 4 Pro restarts, it will ask if you wish to perform a system transfer.
 Confirm this and let the system transfer process begin: It shouldn’t take more than a few hours.
-Once it’s compete, the console will ask if you want to make the PlayStation 4 Pro your “primary” system.
+Once it’s complete, the console will ask if you want to make the PlayStation 4 Pro your “primary” system.
 Confirm this, as it is the only way you can play any downloaded software should your internet go down.
 Now you’re ready to play all your games on the PlayStation 4 Pro!

 If you would like a more detailed walkthrough of how to transfer data from a PS4 to a PS4 Pro, we have a step-by-step guide about that process.